 - Technical requirement;

 Epics and user stories further shape the entire roadmap of the system.

 In a nutshell:

-User stories: short, compact descriptions illustrating a customer need and desired outcome.
+User stories: short, compact descriptions illustrating a customer's need and desired outcome.

-Epics: larger bodies of work which group related user stories together.
+Epics: larger bodies of work that group related user stories together.

 Who creates user stories?